NAFA WeChat Account

 Part-time 3-years

 International students who require a Student’s Pass must be enrolled full-time.
 Immigration & Checkpoints Authority (ICA) does not issue Student’s Pass for part-time programmes.
 An international student who wishes to pursue the part-time programme must have either a valid Employment Pass or Dependant’s Pass from ICA to reside in Singapore throughout the course of study.
-If the validity of the Employment Pass or Dependant’s Pass expires before the student can complete the part-time programme, NAFA will have to withdraw him/her from the programme as he/she does not have a valid pass to stay on in Singapore.
+If the validity of the Employment Pass or Dependant’s Pass expires before the student can complete the part-time programme, NAFA, UAS will have to withdraw him/her from the programme as he/she does not have a valid pass to stay on in Singapore.

-Application results will be sent via email within 4–6 weeks after Portfolio Submission / Audition / Interview.
+Most application results will be sent via email within 4–6 weeks after Portfolio Submission / Audition / Interview.

 Applicants may also check on the status of the application by logging into the application portal within 4-6 weeks after Portfolio Submission / Audition / Interview.